loawingr/read-js/README.md

 ## Configurable Settings

-TODO: Example: Assuming average person can read 300 words per minute for this article
+Example: Assuming average person can read 300 words per minute for this article
 ```js
 	readJSConfig.activity.avgReadingSpeed = 300/60; //default is 300/60
 ```

-TODO: Example: Score 100 reading points when the scrolls passed a vertical threshold point of the content or the content is occupying enough of the viewport.
+Example: Score 100 reading points when the scrolls passed a vertical threshold point of the content or the content is occupying enough of the viewport.
 Score 100 polling points when the user clicks on the DOM node or scrolls on the page.
 ```js
 	readJSConfig.activity.increment = 100; //default is 100
 ```

-TODO: Example: 500 reading points need to accumulate/scored before reading/scanning action has been decided
+Example: 500 reading points need to accumulate/scored before reading/scanning action has been decided
 ```js
 	readJSConfig.thresholds.readingPoint = 500; //default is 400
 ```
 ## Criteria before recalculating DOM node position relative to viewport

-TODO: Example: Every 3 seconds the JS will check to see if the user did anything interesting like scroll, click, have enough of the viewport occupied.
+Example: Every 3 seconds the JS will check to see if the user did anything interesting like scroll, click, have enough of the viewport occupied.
 During idle time the readingPoints will increment by the timeInterval.
 In this example
 ```js
 	readJSConfig.timeInterval = 3; //default is 1.5 seconds
 ```

-TODO: Example: The user must have 5 seconds of time where the readJSConfig.thresholds.viewport threshold is satisfied.
+Example: The user must have 5 seconds of time where the readJSConfig.thresholds.viewport threshold is satisfied.
 ```js
 	readJSConfig.thresholds.timeInView = 5; //JS uses word count and avgReadingSpeed to determine dynamically as default
 ```

-TODO: Example: If readJSConfig.thresholds.timeInView is not defined then you can set a min and max for dynamic calculator
+Example: If readJSConfig.thresholds.timeInView is not defined then you can set a min and max for dynamic calculator
 ```js
 	readJSConfig.thresholds.minTimeInView = 3; //default is 3 seconds
 	readJSConfig.thresholds.maxTimeInView = 15; //default is 20 seconds